Myuran Sukumaran: Prison life

 Sukumaran taught English, computer, graphic design and philosophy classes to prisoners.
 He was instrumental in opening up a computer and art room and also pushed unsuccessfully for an accountancy and law course to be set up.
 In February 2015, Curtin University conferred Sukumaran with an associate degree in Fine Arts.
 He also started a business which sells artworks and a clothing brand called Kingpin Clothing.

 Sukumaran was appointed head of a group of over 20 prisoners, including those facing execution and housed in the prison's maximum security wing.
 His role included assigning tasks to prisoners under him, liaising with the guards, resolving disputes and overseeing modest penalties for those who transgress in their jobs cleaning, gardening and making small repairs in the prison.

 Sukumaran painted multiple self-portraits while on Nusakambangan.
 His final painting resembles a bleeding Indonesian flag.

 Along with Andrew Chan, he converted to Christianity while imprisoned.
 Prior to his death, he was working on a bachelor's degree on Fine Arts from Curtin University.

 Australian artist Matthew Sleeth, who ran art workshops inside Kerobokan prison, called him the "best student" he had seen.

 Art

 Sukumaran had his first major Australian exhibition at the Campbelltown Arts Centre in January 2017, curated by Australian artist Ben Quilty.

 Execution and funeral

-By order of the Indonesian government, Sukumaran was executed by firing squad on 29 April 2015 at 12:25 am WITA along with Chan and six other prisoners (four Nigerians, a Brazilian and an Indonesian).
+By order of the Indonesian government, Sukumaran was executed by firing squad on 29 April 2015 at 12:25am WITA along with Chan and six other prisoners (four Nigerians, a Brazilian and an Indonesian).
 Sukumaran and the other seven prisoners refused to be blindfolded.
-They sang "Amazing Grace" and "10,000 Reasons (Bless the Lord)" before being shot by a 12-member firing squad.
+They sang "Amazing Grace" before being shot by a 12-member firing squad.
 Amnesty International condemned the executions, describing them as "reprehensible".

 Sukumaran's funeral was conducted at Dayspring Church, Castle Hill, on 9 May 2015.